Web3-Builders-Alliance/TheoInTech_Sol_Q423/capstone-daocre8/README.md

 - The creator can initate change polls that will be voted for by the backers for the direction of the project DAO
 - As a Backer, you can support and fund a project DAO and that funding will go to the project DAO's treasury account

-## Limitations & Recommendations
+## Limitations

 - Actual cNFT minting for creators and backers is yet to be implemented
-- Connection between the cNFT and the project DAO owned by a creator is yet to be established
+- Connection and token-gating between the cNFT and the project DAO owned by a creator is yet to be established
-- Connection between the cNFT and the project DAO's reward funded by a backer is yet to be established
+- Connection and token-gating between the cNFT and the project DAO's reward funded by a backer is yet to be established
-- Voting for polls is not yet implemented

 ## Accounts / Addresses & Links